Building your communications strategy around flexible working

 Adopting this approach delivers a more unified and easily managed communications infrastructure while also delivering considerable cost savings, by ensuring work-related calls are routed through the corporate call plan, rather than disparate mobile phone contracts.

 Depending on the deployment, companies can benefit from a Cloud-based platform that reduces ongoing hardware management and maintenance.
-The deployment of new extensions can be as simple as plugging in an additional VoIP handset and mobile apps can also be used to apply urgent changes to UC configurations when out of the office.
+The deployment of new extensions can be as simple as plugging in an additional VoIP handset.
+Mobile apps can also be used to apply urgent changes to UC configurations when out of the office.
 Interactive Voice Response (IVR) can be used to simplify the routing of incoming customer calls or play recorded messages to help callers resolve common issues themselves.

 A permanent solution to temporary problems